MazdaDrifter/fjot-adventure/README.md

 Modded comes with it's own scripting language.
 Here's what adding a boss into the game might look like:

 ```
+s Boss standard variables
 b ExampleBossName
 bhp 967
 bacc 56
 bst 100
 pua 3

+s Boss String Variables
+pstr < This is a text message the boss will say >
+bdesc < Boss Description >
+bart ( BossArt.ascii )
 ```

+s - section, used for organizing code.

 b - boss name